AVENTER-UG/docker-mesos-extension/README.md

-# Apache Mesos Extension for Docker Desktop
+# Docker Desktop Extenstion for Apache Mesos

-The Apache Mesos extension for Docker Desktop enables developers who are working with Mesos to deploy and test their applications from Docker Desktop with ease.
+The Docker Desktop Extension enables developers who are working with Apache Mesos to deploy and test their applications from Docker Desktop with ease.

 ## Building locally